 When traveling with dogs, it’s important to keep two things in mind.
 Your dog’s safety and stress levels, and making sure they don’t affect other people negatively.
 Not only is it the polite thing to do, your dog’s behavior can affect future policy decisions as well as other people’s views on allowing dogs on transportation.

 So your dog should be a good canine citizen with leash manners, not jump on people, steal food or items, and not be noisy.
 Being an advocate for your dog is also key.
 People do all sorts of things to dogs that are inadvisable.
 People have tried to take away food from Mr. N, stick their fingers in his month, pick him up, and boop his nose repeatedly.
 Especially in cramped quarters that you can’t leave, it’s essential that you stick up for them and make sure they’re feeling comfortable.

 Things do happen though sometimes in the matter of seconds like the case where the little girl tried to pet a dog on a plane and was bitten.
 So I personally think it’s advisable that when traveling with dogs in a public setting, your dog be tolerant to a high degree.
-If they’re not and you must travel with them, there’s always management tools like muzzles and making sure they stay in a carrier or crate.
+If they’re not and you must travel with them, there’s always management tools like and making sure they stay in a or .